Dividend Payout Ratio Calculator

 Besides the payout ratio and dividend criteria, we look for a company with an average return on equity (ROE) higher than 12% over the last 5 years.
 The ROE ratio indicates how profitable the company is relative to the equity of the stockholders.
 Only a profitable company will be able to sustain growing dividends for the long term.

 Our incredible dividend payout ratio calculator includes specific messages that appear accordingly to the value you get for the payout ratio.
 For example, suppose you get a low dividend payout ratio.
 In that case, it will recommend you check the free cash flow calculator and find out whether the company is investing profits into expanding the company.
 Go there and play with several values to discover them.

 Pfizer (NYSE: PFE) is a leading pharmaceutical company that is currently very famous because of the COVID-19 vaccine development.
 Many investors have been buying the stock to get a quick profit; however, this company is one of the dividend companies beyond comparison.

 In this example, we will consider thefinancial report to find out the dividend payout ratio.
 As mentioned above, we will need the cash flow statement, the income statement, and of course, our fantastic dividend payout ratio calculator.
 Then, we have:

 We notice that during 2019, Pfizer had a dividend payout ratio under 60%.
 But what about the other years?

-In conclusion, to keep an eye on how much dividends a company pays, and not only in the dividend yield, can provide extra safeness of constant income.
-If you are interested in other financial tools besides this handy dividend payout ratio calculator, we recommend you checking our complete.
+In conclusion, keeping an eye on how much dividends a company pays, and not only on the dividend yield, can provide extra safety of constant income.
+If you are interested in other financial tools besides this handy dividend payout ratio calculator, we recommend you check our complete set of investing calculators.